Madhvendra05/Drone-Simulation-with-ROS2-and-PX4/README.md

 first clone this repo into your workspace then clone the px4_msgs by using the command git clone https://github.com/PX4/px4_msgs.git -b release/1.15

+and run the command

+git clone https://github.com/PX4/px4_ros_com.git in your directory

 build your workspace run the command

 ros2 launch px4_bringup x500.launch.py

+then run the launch file of sensor_combined_listener.launch.py using the command

+ros2 launch px4_ros_com sensor_combined_listener.launch.py

 then launch the keyteleop launch file by the command